-Consistency: Unless otherwise specified, this Report uses a consistent methodology with the past to compile and present environmental, social and governance data for meaningful comparison.
+Consistency: Unless otherwise specified, this Report uses a consistent methodology with that used in the previous environmental, social and governance reports of the Group to compile and present environmental, social and governance data for meaningful comparison.

 REPORTING SCOPE

 This Report covers the core business and operations of the Group, including providing TV advertising, content operations and digital marketing services to advertisers and advertising agents.
 All information in this Report reflects the performance of the Group in terms of environmental and social responsibility during the Year.